-WorkCover Queensland will introduce a consistent fee structure, in the form of a table of costs, for private hospital services for the treatment of patients with a workers' compensation claim.
-Consultation and feedback from our stakeholders is key to ensuring we continue to meet our customers’ needs.
+WorkCover Queensland has introduced a consistent fee schedule for private hospital services in the treatment of patients with a workers' compensation claim.
+Consultation and feedback from our stakeholders was key to ensuring we continue to meet our customers’ needs.

 WorkCover is focused on getting the best outcomes for both employers and workers.
 This means:

 - workers receive timely medical assistance to facilitate their rehabilitation and return to work; and